 When an application is received and meets the general Graduate School criteria, the completed application is forwarded for review and recommendation by the Program Director of the indicated program.
 After recommendation is made to The Graduate School Dean, the Dean will conduct a final review and make the final determination of acceptance.
-Once accepted, you will be notified by The Graduate School and the decision will be made available in the application system.
+Once a determination is made, you will be notified by The Graduate School and the decision will be made available in the application system.

 Does it matter if I apply early?

 By applying early, an applicant not only allows time to resolve any problems that may occur with an application, but qualified applicants greatly increase their chances of being admitted into the program of their choice the semester they desire.
 Further, an applicant must be admitted to apply for Graduate Assistantships and Financial Aid.
 Finally, some programs reach maximum student capacity, quickly and the starting semester may be put off for a year as some programs have a once a year start date.

 What is the difference between official and unofficial transcripts?

 Official transcripts have the original seal of the given university Registrar and are sent directly from one university to another.
 Unofficial transcripts are copies of transcripts that have been opened by someone other than an official UNCP employee.
 Many transcripts are sent electronically, now, but hard copies of transcripts given directly to the student may be submitted; but they cannot be opened.
 A university official must open the transcript to make them official.

 I have completed course work at UNCP in the past.
 Do I need official transcripts sent to The Graduate School from UNCP?